lucasvolkmer/d2l-en-branch/chapter_convolutional-modern/index.md

 e redes densamente conectadas (DenseNet), que são caros para calcular, mas estabeleceram alguns benchmarks recentes.

-While the idea of *deep* neural networks is quite simple (stack together a bunch of layers), performance can vary wildly across architectures and hyperparameter choices.
-The neural networks described in this chapter are the product of intuition, a few mathematical insights, and a whole lot of trial and error.
-We present these models in chronological order, partly to convey a sense of the history so that you can form your own intuitions about where the field is heading and perhaps develop your own architectures.
-For instance,
-batch normalization and residual connections described in this chapter have offered two popular ideas for training and designing deep models.

 Embora a ideia de redes neurais *profundas* seja bastante simples (empilhar um monte de camadas), o desempenho pode variar muito entre as arquiteturas e as opções de hiperparâmetros.